Equalising for the effect of GMPs and transfer top-ups post Lloyds

-The High Court decision in the Lloyds Banking case finally clarified the need to equalise for the effect of GMPs.
+The High Court’s decision in the first Lloyds Banking case finally clarified the need to equalise for the effect of GMPs.
+More recently, the same High Court judge concluded that trustees may owe a duty to pay a top-up in respect of past transfers which did not reflect the right to equalised benefits.

-Trustees and employers with GMPs should therefore seek legal and actuarial advice on the implications of the case and next steps.
+Trustees and employers with GMPs should therefore seek legal and actuarial advice on the implications of both cases and next steps.

 From 6 April 1978 up to and including 5 April 1997, individuals could accrue an entitlement to an earnings-related addition to their basic state pension, called the State Earnings Related Pension Scheme (SERPS).
 An employer could contract its scheme out of SERPS if it was designed to provide a pension at least as good as a statutory minimum, known as the GMP.
 The GMP is a component of a member’s total scheme pension.